 Key Work Values at Baymard

-70-80% of our team works remotely, but once a year we all get together for a meetup.
-Last time was on Iceland, where one of the activities was snowmobiling on glaciers.
+Our entire team works remotely, but once a year, we all get together for a meetup.
+Past meetups have been in Iceland, Copenhagen, and Portugal — see a video from one of the meetups.

 The following work values are central to us at Baymard and hopefully gives you an idea of our culture and what working at Baymard is like:

-- Flat organization – Baymard is a small organization of just ~11 people.
-This means zero management layers between you and final decision.
+- Flat organization – Baymard is a small organization of just ~50 people.
+This means zero management layers between you and the final decision.
 You’ll have direct access to and impact on decision making.

-- Lots of responsibility – From day 1 (OK, maybe day 2) you will be working on final products or services.
-We believe the best way to learn is to work an actual products and challenges, supplemented with rich ‘early feedback’.
+- Lots of responsibility – From day 1 (OK, maybe day 2), you will be working on final products or services.
+We believe the best way to learn is to work on actual products and challenges, supplemented with rich early feedback.

 - Long-term focus – Decisions are always based on their long term impact.
 We’re not interested in hunting after the next “quick win” — we want to make a lasting impact on the e-commerce industry and usually adopt a 5-year perspective in our decisions and projects.

-- Remote from the ground up – 70-80% of the team works remotely.
+- Remote from the ground up – 100% of the team works remotely.
 We’ve deliberately designed the organization around remote work.
 That said, we do bring the entire team together for a week once a year somewhere interesting in the world.
-(Last time we snowmobiled glaciers and hunted craft beers on Iceland.)

 - Team of ‘subject matter’ nerds – Everyone geeks out a bit on their work interests.
 We love that, and once a week someone from the team does a 20min presentation on their latest obsession — whether it’s quasi-quantum-worlds or the proper usage of hyphens, en dashes, and em dashes.